DuduNord/kalliope-todotxt/README.md

 * Task.creation_date: Creation date if precised
 * Task.complete: Is the task complete?
 * Task.completion_date: Completion date if completed task
+* Task.due_date_year: Due date if precised.
+Due date is stored in the TXT file with this format "due:YYYY-MM-DD"
+* Task.due_date_month: Due date if precised.
+Due date is stored in the TXT file with this format "due:YYYY-MM-DD"
-* Task.due_date: Due date if precised.
+* Task.due_date_day: Due date if precised.
+Due date is stored in the TXT file with this format "due:YYYY-MM-DD"

 You can reuse all these properties in ```template_file``` or ```file_template``` for each task objects (added_task or each element of task_list).